 Wrongful Death Resources

-Abstraction, anger, and apathy toward the tasks surrounding a wrongful death are natural reactions to loss.
-Yet these tasks cannot be simply ignored, and they unfortunately fall to those who have been most profoundly affected by the death.
-They cannot be put off, and many have to be done in a particular order.
-Although practical advice cannot take away the pain of bereavement, it can move the details along more quickly so that the loved ones of the deceased may move on with their own recovery.
-It is therefore our hope that anyone suffering in the wake of a wrongful death will benefit from one of the following pages:
+Wrongful death resources may assist you in your time of need.
+Although practical advice cannot take away the pain of bereavement, it can move the details along more quickly and help the victim’s family.
+It is our hope that anyone suffering in the wake of wrongful death will benefit from one of the following pages:

-Utah wrongful death law is complex and requires a great deal of patience to navigate (and even then, the application of the law is determined by legal precedent).
-For the benefit of the lay citizen who has not made understanding the law his life’s work, there are sites that lay them out in simple terms.
-For instance, United States citizens looking for their state’s wrongful death laws can find them summarized nicely here—unless they live in Utah, which is the only state not covered in the US Legal database.
-For those with an interest in pouring over the written law, Title 78B, Sections 2-5 contain information on the treatment of wrongful death, and the Governmental Immunity Act and Workers’ Compensation Act encompass more specific information on wrongful death in certain contexts.
+Utah wrongful death law is complex.
+United States citizens looking for their state’s wrongful death laws can find them summarized nicely here—unless they live in Utah, which is the only state not covered in the US Legal database.
+For those with interest in pouring over the written law, Utah Judicial Code Title 78B, Sections 2-5 contain Utah’s wrongful death law.
+The Governmental Immunity Act and Workers’ Compensation Act encompass more specific information on wrongful death in certain contexts.

-Even planning a joyous event can be tremendously stressful.
 Funeral planning is difficult to think about, let alone execute.
 The sheer number of details to attend to is intimidating, and a heavy spirit impedes timely progress.
-Furthermore, the demands of a funeral are not analogous to the demands of a wedding or a birthday party – death comes with its own unique set of concerns.
-To learn what these are, you can visit Shared Sorrow’s time-of-loss checklist to find what must be done about the death itself and read over suggestions for interment and funeral services.
+You can visit Shared Sorrow’s time-of-loss checklist to find what must be done as well as helpful suggestions and cost estimates.
 Cost estimates can be determined by online funeral cost calculators.
-If these resources do not sufficiently ease the burden, professional funeral planners may yet be of service.
+If these resources do not sufficiently ease the burden, professional funeral planners may be of service.